Merkoba/Meltdown/arguments.md

 What terminal to use for programs like the task manager.

-For example: `--terminal urxvt --task-manager htop`
+For example: `--terminal urxvt --task-manager htop`.

 ---